appsnipp/cheatsheets/android-jetpack-compose-cheatsheet.md

 ```

 ## 8. Surface
 **Description/Summary**: A Material Design container for applying themes, colors, elevations, and shapes.
-Ideal for cards or themed sections[15][16].
+Ideal for cards or themed sections.

 **Sample Kotlin Code**:
 ```kotlin